What to Expect on a Nazca Lines Flight: The Essentials for Your Trip

 The engines on the plane can be loud, especially when the aircraft turns.
 You will need to wear headphones in order to hear your tour guide.
 The plane comes equipped with headphones that you can put on and adjust.

 You will be able to see some geoglyphs as the plane takes off.
-The plane will level out at 1,500 feet, which is enough to give you a view of the most important figures.
-Your guide will point out the figures and give you descriptions of how they were made.
+The plane will level out at 1,500 feet, which is enough to give you a view of the most important figures. the second pilot will work as your guide who will point out the figures.
+Note. the descriptions of how they were made will be explained by our knowledgeable tour guide previous to your Nazca Lines flight.

-Your flight will last roughly 30 minutes.
-You will return to the same airport you took off from.
+Your flight will last roughly 35 minutes.
+You will return to the same airport you took off from with more questions and you will be able to ask to your local tour guide from Nazca city.

 Many people like to take photographs of the Nazca Lines.
 This is a great way to capture them for your personal records.